H20Zhang/Crystal/README.md

 ##	README
-THis project is an implemetation of the method described in "Subgraph matching: on compression and computation" published in VLDB2018
+This project is an implemetation of the method described in "Subgraph matching: on compression and computation" published in VLDB2018.
+This implementaion is for testing only, as some tricks were used when implementing the intersection which is not described in detail in the paper.

 ##	Source File
-Source Code is in **Subgraph** folder, which can be open by IDEA.
+Source Code is in **Subgraph** folder, which can be open by **Intellij Idea**.

 In it you can find three packages: